GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Fees
 ----

-Sending money using a blockchain based currency usually requires extra transaction fees.
+Sending money using a blockchain-based currency usually requires extra transaction fees.
 This is extra money paid to make sure the transaction succeeds.
 Why are those fees required?

-Blockchain based currencies are usually operated by miners: Those are machines that run the computationaly expensive global consensus algorithm, Also known as proof of work.
+Blockchain-based currencies are usually operated by miners: Those are machines that run the computationaly expensive global consensus algorithm, also known as proof-of-work.

-Running a miner is expensive, as it requires electricity, proper cooling and other maintanence.
-To cover those expenses, miners are incentivized by receiving transaction fees.
+Running a miner is expensive, as it requires electricity, proper cooling and other maintenance.
+To cover those expenses, miners are incentivized by collecting transaction fees.
 In Bitcoin, for example, the average transaction fee (5/2020) is a few US dollars.